OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 # Dynamically Creating Pages

 [# summary #]
-Now that you've got data being pulled into Gatsby's GraphQL database via one or more source plugins the next step is to use that data to dynamically generate pages at build time.
+Now that you've got data being pulled into Gatsby's GraphQL database via one or more source plugins, the next step is to use that data to dynamically generate pages at build time.
 In our example we're consuming a set of Recipes from our Drupal site, and now we need to generate a static HTML page for each of the N recipes.

 In this tutorial we'll: